bravetechnologycoop/brave-alert-lib/README.md

 **getHistoricAlertsByAlertApiKey (async function(alertApiKey, maxHistoricAlerts)):** function that returns an array of at most `maxHistoricAlerts` `HistoricAlert` objects whose Alert API Key matches the given `alertApiKey`, or the empty array if there is no match.

-**getReturnMessage (function(fromAlertState, toAlertState, validIncidentCategories)):** function that returns the message to send back when there is a transition from `fromAlertState` to `toAlertState` (note that `fromAlertState` and `toAlertState` will have the same value for cases where a transition doesn't change the alert state).
+**getReturnMessageToRespondedByPhoneNumber (function(fromAlertState, toAlertState, validIncidentCategories)):** function that returns the message to send to the RespondedByPhoneNumber when there is a transition from `fromAlertState` to `toAlertState` (note that `fromAlertState` and `toAlertState` will have the same value for cases where a transition doesn't change the alert state).
 Sometimes this message needs to know the `validIncidentCategories` for the particular session.

+**getReturnMessageToOtherResponderPhoneNumbers (function(fromAlertState, toAlertState, selectedIncidentCategory)):** function that returns the message to send to all the other Responder Phone Numbers (i.e. not the RespondedByPhoneNumber) when there is a transition from `fromAlertState` to `toAlertState` (note that `fromAlertState` and `toAlertState` will have the same value for cases where a transition doesn't change the alert state).
+Sometimes this message needs to know which incidentCategory was chosen by the respondedByPhoneNumber for the particular session.

 ### getRouter()